adlnet/xapi-profiles/xapi-profiles-spec.md

 `contextOtherActivityType` | *Optional*.
 Array of contextActivities other activity type IRIs `contextCategoryActivityType` | *Optional*.
 Array of contextActivities category activity type IRIs `attachmentUsageType` | *Optional*.
-Array of attachment usage type IRIs `rules` | Array of statement template rules
+Array of attachment usage type IRIs `rules` | Array of Statement Template Rules

 ### Statement Template Rules

-Statement Template Rules describe a location or locations within statements using a JSONPath, then require that value either be excluded, included, or be a particular value.
-For example, to require at least one grouping, perhaps it might be something like:
+Statement Template Rules describe a location or locations within statements using JSONPath, then describe the restrictions on that value, such as inclusion, exclusion, or specific values allowed or disallowed.
+For example, to require at least one grouping, the rules might be something like:

 ```
 "rules": [